Lanthian/comp30024-2024-part-b/notes.md

 * Look into fixing structure to be faster, or only compute once number of possible moves is below some threshold (to minimise branching - an idea expressed by Anthony in Part A).
 * Curious if a MCTS implementation can be done easily or not - might be the next thing to try

+# 2024.04.30
+* Alpha-Beta pruning minimax implemented - faster than default minimax for sure, but still struggles to function at shallow turn counts with even weak depths (2 & 3).
+Need to write better heuristics to test it more.
+* New ValWrap dataclass should be handy for storing moves and gamestates in different data structures.